YogaX 200-Hour Yoga Teacher Training with Healthcare Setting Emphasis

 • “I learned that a yoga teacher needs to be aware of visible and invisible disabilities and sensitivities of students. … A yoga teacher needs to be aware of her/his/their own cultural biases and forms of discrimination … A yoga teacher needs to be educated on racial justice/injustice.”

-Stanford employees can use their STAP funds to help with tuition but our YTT does not qualify for tuition reimbursement programs because it is a certificate program not a degree program.
+Stanford employees can use their STAP funds to help with registration but our YTT does not qualify for tuition reimbursement programs because it is a certificate program not a degree program.